 The Taco Bell

 Ok, not the best restaurant by any means, and I haven’t eaten at any Taco Bell in years, but I might be swayed to eat at this one, or at least drink.
-This Taco Bell isn’t just oceanfront, but it’s also a cantina.
+This Taco Bell Cantina is located at Linda Mar Beach.
 How about a frozen margarita while enjoying watching the surfers?
 If that sounds like heaven to you, then wander on over to the Taco Bell on the beach for some frozen tastiness.

 Location: 5400 CA-1

 Puerto 27 is a Peruvian restaurant that has been located in the heart of Pacifica for almost 30 years.
-This restaurant sits across the street from Linda Mar beach and has large windows which means you will have a gorgeous view while you dine on your ceviche, lomo, and sip your Pisco.
+This restaurant sits across the street from Linda Mar beach and has large windows offering gorgeous view while you sip on your Pisco Sour, dine on your ceviche and Lomo Saltado.

 I celebrated my 30th birthday here just after returning from Peru and let me tell you – the quality of their food, their attention to details, and their atmosphere had me feeling like I was back in Lima.
 I highly recommend Puerto 27 for a delicious dinner in Pacifica.